Lothrop School

 Lothrop Magnet Center is a public elementary school located at 3300 North 22nd Street in the Kountze Place neighborhood of North Omaha, Nebraska, United States.
 As a magnet school it focuses on the topics of science, Spanish and technology.
 The school currently serves 380 students in prekindergarten through fourth grade.

-The school was one of Omaha's "black schools."
+The school was one of Omaha's "black schools".

 In 1998 the school was protested by a Christian organization for offering professional development courses on homosexuality awareness after offensive slang was repeatedly heard throughout the school.
 The group later offered a public apology.

-In 2007 the school was locked down after gunshots were fired in the surrounding neighborhood.

 Present demographics

 In the 2007–08 school year African American students accounted for 84.7% of the total population of Lothrop.
 White students made up 8.1% and Hispanics accounted for 5.1% of the student population.
 The mobility rate was 22.2% and the attendance rate was 93.6%.
 Free and reduced lunch recipients accounted for 78.8% of the student population.
 It is a Title I school with a 66.68% poverty rate.